MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-lifecycle.md

 ms.topic: conceptual
 ---

-# Fleet hub cluster security overview
+# Fleet hub cluster lifecycle overview

-This article provides an overview on how Azure Kubernetes Fleet Manager (Fleet) conducts security and lifecycle management.
+This article provides an overview on how Azure Kubernetes Fleet Manager (Fleet) conducts lifecycle management.

 A Fleet resource can be created with or without a hub cluster.
 A [hub cluster][concepts-choosing-fleet] is a managed Azure Kubernetes Service (AKS) cluster that acts as a hub to store and propagate Kubernetes resources.
 As hub clusters are locked down, preventing user-initiated configuration changes, the Fleet service manages keeping them up-to-date.